-Meeting Date: June 29, 2016
+Meeting Date: June 28, 2017

 These materials are important and require your immediate attention.
 They require shareholders of Posera Ltd. to make important decisions.
 If you are in doubt as to how to make your decisions, please contact your financial, legal, tax or other professional advisors.
-If you have any questions or require more information with regard to the procedures for voting or completing your proxy or have questions regarding the transactions described in the enclosed Notice of Annual and Special Meeting and Management Information Circular, please contact Kevin Mills, Chief Financial Officer of Posera Ltd. at (416) 703-6462 ext.
-2203.
+If you have any questions or require more information with regard to the procedures for voting or completing your proxy or have questions regarding the transactions described in the enclosed Notice of Annual and Special Meeting and Management Information Circular, please contact Kevin Mills, Chief Financial Officer of Posera Ltd. at (519) 434-8017.